RFNajera/baltimore-homicide-inequality/README.md

 # Now, let's look at the map
 baltimore_poverty

-# Save the map so you can use it in a document, or edit it with a graphics editing software
+# Save the map so you can use it later as want
 ggsave("images/baltimore_poverty_choropleth.png")
 ```

 Your result should look like this:

 ![Choropleth Map of Poverty in Baltimore](https://raw.githubusercontent.com/RFNajera/baltimore-homicide-inequality/master/images/baltimore_poverty_choropleth.png "Poverty Choropleth")